Different Types of Bow In Archery and Hunting

-After longbow, recurve bow is one of the most ancient types of the bow using since 1000 BC.
-It is also the only kind of bow which allowed to use in the most prestigious archery competition - Olympic.
+After longbow, the recurve bow is one of the most ancient types of bow using since 1000 BC.
+It is also the only kind of bow that allowed to use in the most prestigious archery competition - Olympic.

 Modern recurve bows are usually takedown type means the limbs can be parted when not in use or need to change.
 In modern recurve bow, the riser made with metal (aluminum, magnesium or alloy) or wood and limbs made with laminated fiberglass.

 One can use extra instruments like sight, stabilizer, quiver, and so on.

 Traditional Recurve Bow

 The compound bow is a kind of modern bow invented around in the mid-1960s.
 Compound bow designed such a way that it can aid an archer to pull its full draw length with minimal effort compared to traditional recurve bows.